GoogleCloudPlatform/cluster-toolkit/community/modules/compute/htcondor-execute-point/README.md

 can be constrained to run in fewer zones (or a single zone) using [var.zones](#input_zones).

+When the configuration of an Execute Point is changed, the MIG can be configured to [replace the VM][replacement] using a "proactive" or "opportunistic" policy.
-By default, the VM replacement policy is set to [opportunistic].
-In practice, this means that the Execute Points will _NOT_ be automatically replaced by Terraform when changes to the instance template / HTCondor configuration are made.
+By default, the policy is set to opportunistic.
+In practice, this means that Execute Points will _NOT_ be automatically replaced by Terraform when changes to the instance template / HTCondor configuration are made.
 We recommend leaving this at the default value as it will allow the HTCondor autoscaler to replace VMs when they become idle without disrupting running jobs.

-However, if it is desired [var.update_policy][#input_update_policy] can be set to "PROACTIVE" to enable automatic replacement.
+However, if it is desired [var.update_policy](#input_update_policy) can be set to "PROACTIVE" to enable automatic replacement.
 This will disrupt running jobs and send them back to the queue.
-Alternatively, one can leave the setting at "OPPORTUNISTIC" and update:
+Alternatively, one can leave the setting at the default value of "OPPORTUNISTIC" and update:

 - intentionally by issuing an update via Cloud Console or using gcloud (below)
 - VMs becomes unhealthy or are otherwise automatically replaced (e.g. regular